TL, DR: The Scrum Trap

 TL; DR: Scrum Failure Culture: A Requirement to Be Successful

 There are plenty of failure possibilities with Scrum.
 Given that Scrum is a framework with a reasonable yet short “manual,” this effect should not surprise anyone.
 To make things worse, a crucial success factor of every Scrum team is not even mentioned in the Scrum Guide: Any organization that wants to employ Scrum to learn faster than its competitors needs to have a solid failure culture.

 📺 Join me and explore the consequences of not living a failure culture in less than three minutes.

 TL; DR: The Cargo Cult Agile Checklist for Download

-You want to know the state of agility in your organization?
-Here we go: Download the checklist, distribute it generously among your colleagues and run a quick poll.
-It will only take 5 minutes of their time–and then run an analysis on their feedback.
-If the average number of checkboxes marked is higher than nine, then you are probably practicing cargo cult agile.
-Consider changing it.
-Or abandon your agile experiment all together.
-But don’t refer to it as “agile” any longer.
+Do you want to know the state of agility in your organization?
+Here we go: Download the checklist, distribute it generously among your colleagues, and run a quick poll.
+It will only take 5 minutes of their time–and then analyze their feedback.
+If the average number of checkboxes marked is higher than nine, then you are probably practicing cargo cult agile in one form or another.

 If running the cargo cult agile survey is the ‘inspection,’ then consider adapting your approach to being agile by kicking-off a discussion among the stakeholders of your organization’s endeavor.